easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_02_creating_easyconfig_files.md

 ...
 EASYBLOCK-SPECIFIC
 ------------------
-build_cmd*              Build command to use [default: "make"] build_type*             Value to provide to --build option of configure script, e.g., x86_64-pc-linux-gnu (determined by config.guess shipped with EasyBuild if None, False implies to leave it up to the configure script) [default: None] configure_cmd*          Configure command to use [default: "./configure"] configure_cmd_prefix*   Prefix to be glued before ./configure [default: ""] host_type*              Value to provide to --host option of configure script, e.g., x86_64-pc-linux-gnu (determined by config.guess shipped with EasyBuild if None, False implies to leave it up to the configure script) [default: None] install_cmd*            Build command to use [default: "make install"] prefix_opt*             Prefix command line option for configure script ('--prefix=' if None) [default: None] tar_config_opts*        Override tar settings as determined by configure. [default: False]
+build_cmd*                      Build command to use [default: "make"] build_cmd_targets*              Target name (string) or list of target names to build [default: ""] build_type*                     Value to provide to --build option of configure script, e.g., x86_64-pc-linux-gnu (determined by config.guess shipped with EasyBuild if None, False implies to leave it up to the configure script) [default: None] configure_cmd*                  Configure command to use [default: "./configure"] configure_cmd_prefix*           Prefix to be glued before ./configure [default: ""] configure_without_installdir*   Avoid passing an install directory to the configure command (such as via --prefix) [default: False] host_type*                      Value to provide to --host option of configure script, e.g., x86_64-pc-linux-gnu (determined by config.guess shipped with EasyBuild if None, False implies to leave it up to the configure script) [default: None] install_cmd*                    Install command to use [default: "make install"] prefix_opt*                     Prefix command line option for configure script ('--prefix=' if None) [default: None] tar_config_opts*                Override tar settings as determined by configure. [default: False] test_cmd*                       Test command to use ('runtest' value is appended, default: 'make') [default: None]
 ```

 #### Sources, patches, and checksums